James MacCallum Smith

-Biography

-Born in Drumchardny near Inverness, Scotland, he was the son of gatekeeper James Smith and Helen née McPherson.
-Little else is known of his early life, but in 1884 he was working for the Northern Chronicle.
+Early life

+Smith was born on 26 April 1868 at Drumchardny, Inverness-shire, Scotland.
+He was the son of Helen (née McPherson) and James Smith; his father worked as a gamekeeper.
+He joined the staff of the Northern Chronicle in 1884.

+Journalism career

 Some time later he emigrated to Australia, working briefly for a country newspaper in Queensland, then moving to Sydney to manage the Australian Mining Standard.
 In 1893 he moved to Coolgardie where he joined a consortium which purchased the Argus newspaper for £250.
 He sold his share a year later for £500 on the back of prosperity from recently discovered gold.
 Five years later the owners had refused an offer of £150,000 for a walk in-walk out sale of the paper.

-In 1894, Smith partnered with Sydney Hocking in establishing the Golden Age and the West Australian Goldfields Courier.
+In 1894, Smith partnered with Sidney Hocking in establishing the Golden Age and the West Australian Goldfields Courier.
 Two years later the pair established the Goldfields Morning Chronicle.

 In 1898 he partnered with Arthur Reid in establishing the goldfields' first Sunday newspaper, the Sun.
 Two years later the two men purchased the Perth newspaper The Sunday Times from the estate of Frederick Vosper.
 MacCallum Smith bought out his partner in 1912 and remained as the sole proprietor and managing director until 1935.

-In 1899, he married Kate Louise Lawrence.
+Politics

 In the election of 5 September 1900, Smith contested a South Province seat in the Western Australian Legislative Council, but was unsuccessful.
 He contested the Western Australian Legislative Assembly seat of Coolgardie in the election of 24 April 1901, but was defeated by the incumbent, Alf Morgans.
 Thirteen years later, Smith contested the seat of North Perth in the election of 2 October 1914, and won it.
 He would hold the seat for over twenty years.
 He became active in the Dominion League, and in 1934 was part of the delegation that travelled to London to present the 1933 secession petition which had been passed with a two-thirds majority.
 The British Parliament refused the request however and the delegation returned home empty-handed.